warlord500/Attack-of-the-Unidead/README.md

 initWindow(800, 600, "Attack of the Unidead", false, true, 0);
 ```

 After initialization, the features of the engine become available.
-The available functions are listed here.
+The available functions are listed here,

 ### General